AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. index:: Codefix.parse

-  GPS supports automatically correcting errors for some of languages.
+  GNAT Studio supports automatically correcting errors for some of languages.
   You can get access to this auto-fixing feature through the :func:`Codefix.parse` shell command, which takes the same arguments as :func:`Locations.parse`.
 This automatically adds pixmaps to the relevant entries in the :guilabel:`Locations` view, so you should call